patriciogonzalezvivo/thebookofshaders/07/README.md

 This technique is a little restrictive but very simple.
 It consists of changing the radius of a circle depending on the angle to achieve different shapes.
 How does the modulation work?
 Yes, using shaping functions!

-Below you will find the same functions in the cartesian graph and in a polar coordinates shader example (between *lines 21 and 25*).
+Below you will find the same functions in the Cartesian graph and in a polar coordinates shader example (between *lines 21 and 25*).
 Uncomment the functions one-by-one, paying attention the relationship between one coordinate system and the other.

 <div class="simpleFunction" data="y = cos(x*3.);
 //y = abs(cos(x*3.));